ifwe/bruce/doc/basic_config.md

 a uniform batching latency of 1000 ms, with a 256 kbyte upper bound on the total message data size in a single batch.
 The maximum message data size for a single produce request is limited to 1024 kbytes.
-These values are somewhat arbitrary, and will probably require tuning.
+These values are somewhat arbitrary, and may require tuning.
 Snappy message compression is also configured for all topics.

 Full details of Bruce's configuration options are provided [here](https://github.com/tagged/bruce/blob/master/doc/detailed_config.md).